CommonChem/CommonChem/spec.md

 Allowed bond orders are 0, 1, 2, 3.
 Zero-order bonds do not have any valence contribution, and should be used for things like coordination bonds and hydrogen bonds.
 Bond orders 1, 2, and 3 correspond to single, double, and triple bonds respectively.

 The bond `atoms` array uses the zero-based index of atoms in the molecule's `atoms` array.
-It must contain exactly two elements.
+It must contain exactly two integers.

 ### Conformer Object